mavryk-network/LIGO/gitlab-pages/docs/reference/toplevel.md

 <SyntaxTitle syntax="jsligo">
 let assert&#95;none: &lt;a&gt;(&#95;: option&lt;a&gt;) =&gt; unit
 </SyntaxTitle>
+**Deprecated:** In a future version, this function will be deprecated, and using `Assert.none` is encouraged for a smoother migration.

 <Syntax syntax="cameligo">

 The call `assert_none opt` terminates the execution with the string